 Warrant can be used in a manner similar to Dual Magnum.
 Warrant plus glyphosate can be applied topically after cotton is completely emerged but before first bloom.
-Weed control and crop tolerance is similar to that with Dual Magnum.
+However, UGA research suggest applications be made from emergence through the 5 leaf stage of cotton develop to avoid severe injury that can occur with applications after the 5 leaf stage.
+Crop tolerance is similar to that with Dual Magnum as long as applications are made prior to 6 leaf cotton.
 Warrant does not control emerged weeds.
-Best results will be obtained, especially on Palmer amaranth, if Warrant plus glyphosate is applied just prior to 1 leaf cotton before Palmer amaranth emerges.
-A second application as a directed spray may be made.
+A second application of Warrant maybe directed as long as Warrant was not applied preemergence.